-Couples Intensive Weekends are 10 hours of concentrated counseling over a two-and-a-half-day period with a Gottman trained licensed marriage family therapist.
-Using the evidence-based Gottman treatment model, couples complete a relationship assessment that pinpoints the areas where they can achieve the highest growth and move forward to a place of strength, reconnection, and hope.
+Couples Intensive Therapy is a ten-hour of concentrated counseling over two days with a Gottman, trained licensed marriage family therapist.
+Using the evidence-based Gottman treatment model, couples complete a relationship assessment that identifies the areas where they can achieve the highest growth and move forward to a place of strength, reconnection, and hope.

 Sexual Addiction Counseling